Soldiers, civilians mark D-Day anniversary during 18.6-mile Norwegian Foot March

 |0

-This work, Soldiers, civilians mark D-Day anniversary during 18.6-mile Norwegian Foot March [Image 3 of 3], by Andrew Monath, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldiers, civilians mark D-Day anniversary during 18.6-mile Norwegian Foot March, by Walter Ham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT